 “I asked you, Mr. Coleman, whether it bothered you, got under your skin, seeing George fight with Daisy.”

-Everyone knew Larry, the public accountant, but that was not in itself reason to dismiss him from the Coleman jury.
-When it became clear no one else in the room was going to be given the chance to speak, Snedden had been elected foreman.
+Everyone knew Larry, the public accountant, but that was not reason in itself to dismiss him from the Coleman jury.
+When it became clear no one else in the room would be given the chance to speak, Snedden was elected foreman.

 “Fellow jurors,” he said, rising.
 “All of you.
 Think about a guy like Oland Coleman.
 We heard the testimony from Mrs. Burnley.
 Coleman admitted to his mother he pushed George Bradshaw.
 Now, Petersen would like us believing his client can’t remember attacking George.
 Same as if it didn’t happen…I don’t think.
 Had some kind of mental breakdown, and the stuff he signed a confession to doesn’t count now.
 He’s all better.

-“Better?”
-Taking flight into rhetoric, Snedden retorted sarcastically to his own sarcasm.
+Taking flight into rhetoric, Snedden retorted to his own sarcasm.
 “Are we gonna have crazies running around our neighborhood streets?
-Are we supposed to take the word of some quack, we can trust a guy like Coleman, just ’cause it looks good on the record they call him cured?
+Are we supposed to take the word of some quack we can trust a guy like Coleman, just cause it looks good on the record they call him cured?
 Now I know the judge told us we weren’t allowed to talk about certain things.
 So I’m not talking about certain things.
-But lemme just say this, ’cause you all know it, anyhow…Coleman confessed to a string of crimes.”
+But lemme just say this, cause you all know it, anyhow…Coleman confessed to a string of crimes.”

 “But,” number seven ventured, “never mind George.
-He thought he killed Mabel Hickman.
-We know he didn’t do it.
-She’s not dead.”
+Oland thought he killed Mabel Hickman.
+We know he didn’t do it.”

 “Heh, heh.
-Send a New Year’s card to a client?”
-Another juror threw this in, as the foreman’s void of imagination seemed prolonged.
+Send a Happy New Year card to a client?”

 “Never mind!”
 Snedden lowered a quelling hand.
 He poured himself a tumblerful of water.
 “Let’s ask ourselves, how many things might Oland Coleman have done… Which could easily be murder.
 He was in the war, people!
-There’s a lot no one knows about.
-And how many things might Coleman fantasize about doing?
+There’s a lot about him no one knows.
+So how many things might Coleman fantasize about doing?
 We gotta lock him up.
 At the very least.”